minchinweb/minchin.pelican.readers.microblog/README.rst

 Quickstart
 ----------

-1. Install the plugin via pip: ``pip install minchin.pelican.readers.microblogging``
+1. Install the plugin via pip: ``pip install minchin.pelican.readers.microblog``
 2. Generally, the plugin should be loaded and configured automatically without further effort on your part.
 3. Create a ``micro`` folder in your content folder (to hold your micro blog